Kein-Internet/Rare-event-sampling/README.md

 # Rare Event Sampling

-This is the python implementation of Thomas Prellberg's stochatic sampling functions found and explained in []
+This is the python implementation of Thomas Prellberg's stochastic sampling functions found and explained in []
 The prerequisites modules of the functions are the following:

 - numpy as np